segmentio/segment-docs/src/connections/destinations/catalog/ibm-ubx/index.md

 {% include content/connection-modes.md %}

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "IBM UBX" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "IBM UBX" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Enter your UBX API URL and your publisher's endpoint authentication key in the Segment Settings UI.
 You should have received an email with this URL shortly after setting up your UBX account.
 If you can't locate your URL,